 I'm then prompted to give my virtual table a name.
 Table names should be unique within the database, start with a letter and be followed by a combination of letters, digits and underscores, without spaces and up to a total of 32 characters.

 The Create a Virtual Table dialog is now displayed.
-I'm keeping it simple at the moment, specifying my DSN - awhr, as before - and the SQL SELECT command as select * from sales.currency, the table I looked at earlier.
+I'm keeping it simple at the moment, specifying my DSN - awhr as before, the PrimaryKey - the unique currencycode, the SQL SELECT command as select * from sales.currency and the Basetable as sales.currency, the table I looked at earlier.

 If your data source requires a username and password and these are not or cannot be stored in the DSN, specify the account information in the ODBC Connection along with the DSN, e.g. awhr;uid=yvonne;pwd=mypass.